AlexandruNegura/ArcGIS-Water-Quality-Assessment-Platform-Backend/README.md

-# ArcGIS Water Quality Assessment Platform
+# ArcGIS Water Quality Assessment Platform Backend

 Me with 2 other colleagues developed a platform to monitor the toxicity of water along the river Mures.